Ashish-github05/Ashish-github05/README.md

 <b>*About Me*:</b>

-  🎓 &nbsp;I'm currently studying Electronics and Communication Engineering at National Institute of Technology, Durgapur.\
+  🎓  &nbsp;I'm currently studying MCA at Vellore Institute of Technology, Bhopal.\
-  💡 &nbsp;Some technologies I enjoy working with include Python, MySQL, Git, HTML, CSS, C, Linux.\
+  💡   &nbsp;Some technologies I enjoy working with include JAVA, MySQL, PHP,JS, Reactjs, NodeJS, MongoDB.\
+  👨‍💻  All of my projects are available at [https://ashish-github05.github.io/Ashish.github.io/](https://github.com/Ashish-github05/Ashish.github.io)\
-  🌱 &nbsp;I'm on track for learning more about Data Structures and Algorithm, Software Development, Systems Design.\
+  🌱  &nbsp;I'm on track for learning more about Data Structures and Algorithm, MERN Stack Development.\
-  👨‍💻 &nbsp;I am practising on [LeetCode](https://leetcode.com/samirpaul1), [CodeChef](https://www.codechef.com/users/samirpaul1), [HackerRank](https://www.hackerrank.com/samirpaul1) and [GeeksforGeeks](https://auth.geeksforgeeks.org/user/samirpaul1/practice).\
+  👨‍💻  &nbsp;I am practising on [LeetCode](https://leetcode.com/samirpaul1)\
-  ✉️ &nbsp;Get in touch with me via email at samirpaulb@gmail.com.
+  ✉️  &nbsp;Get in touch with me via email at ak946417@gmail.com.